 LetterOne was also said to have spent $440,000 on lobbying in 2019 according to the Open Secrets website.

 Worst Ethical Consumer rating for supply chain management

-When Ethical Consumer searched the company website there was no specific information on a supply chain policy, auditing, stakeholder engagement or difficult issues.
-A web page stated that the company encouraged all its suppliers to “adopt an ethical policy when sourcing raw materials and in the treatment of their workforce”.
+When Ethical Consumer searched the company website there was no specific information related to the company’s approach to supply chain policy, auditing and reporting, stakeholder engagement or difficult issues.

 The company website featured a page called ‘Plan-it-Green’, which stated "We have a dedicated team of auditors who regularly monitor the care, quality and responsibility exercised by our suppliers.”

 For a company with an annual turnover of £36m, a far higher degree of transparency and detail is expected to ensure the company runs an ethical supply chain.